syncfusion-content/javascript-docs/js/api/ejTab.md

-Specifies the animation behaviour of the tab.
+Specifies the animation behavior of the tab.

 Default Value: